gulsahsamut/test1/Protocol.md

 ## Member Program
 * The member gets a sub-list of the peers from the tracker and it gets connected to them and if someone leaves it will get updated automatically
+* Member program will be awaiting for connections from other members
 * Each member has a copy of cheese stack stored in its hard disk
 * Member can update the cheese stack after doing the proof of work .which will be broadcasted to other members on the network.
 * Each member of the network agrees on the protocol of the longest valid cheese stack.
 * The member program accept and share information (download and upload) at the same time.

 ## Interaction between Members
-* The members gets the sublist from the tracker and connects to the members
+* The members gets the sublist from the tracker and connects to the members and their connection is established through TCP connection
+* A new member gets a copy a latest valid cheese stack and it gets stored in the hard disk.
+* If a member creates new cheese, it has to do the proof of work which includes D**00** (D is the difficulty to find the starting two zeros) to be found at the beginning of the hash it created by using nonce function to make it valid cheese.